markevich/OpenCreeper/README.markdown

 Open Creeper is an open source game ~~heavily inspired~~ ripped of by Creeper World 3 by Knuckle Cracker.
 Don't cry out loud, though.
 I only implemented the basic gameplay elements and it is by far not a professional work.
-The original CW3 is likely a gazillion times better and more fun to play.
-I can't wait to buy and play the original game when it comes out.
-I am a big fan, and this is my way to show it, please continue reading my motivation.
+I have talked with the creator of CW3 and he is fine with this project.
+CW3 is a lot better and more fun to play so please buy it and support this great game.

 ## Motivation

 I am a big fan of Creeper World 1 by Knuckle Cracker and when game 3 was announced I was as excited as everyone else and couldn't wait to play it.
-I knew it would take a lot of time until it gets released (it still isn't as of the time of writing this) so I thought to myself why not recreate the game myself and kill some time until I can play the original.
+I knew it would take a lot of time until it gets released so I thought to myself why not recreate the game myself and kill some time until I can play the original.
 When I like a game I'm often interested in how things internally work, in this case it was mostly the pathfinding algorithm and also the terrain texturing and auto-tiling, combined zooming and scrolling was also fun to figure out.

 So I went ahead writing this in JavaScript using the HTML5 canvas and also improving my coding skills along the way.
-Later on I switched to Dart where it not only runs a lot faster but also developing is a lot easier and more productive.
+Later on I switched to Dart where the game not only runs a lot faster but also developing is a lot easier and more productive.
 You can play it in Dart natively with Dartium (http://www.dartlang.org/tools/dartium/) or play the dart2js version, which is the Dart version compiled to JavaScript.

-The original handwritten JavaScript version is still there but not continued anymore.

 ## Differences